Aad de Mos: Work as a pundit

 De Mos was regularly shown on television as a pundit on the former Talpa TV and the Belgian Sporza.
 During the 2006 FIFA World Cup in Germany, de Mos was as an analyst for the NOS and the Belgian VIER.

 Kavala

 De Mos signed a six-month contract with Greek club Kavala, with an option to extend it up to January 2010, following the sacking of Vangelis Goutis.
-Shortly after, he was followed by the signings of Denilson, Euzebiusz Smolarek and Diogo Rincón during the winter transfer period.
+Shortly after, he was followed by the signings of Denilson, Ebi Smolarek and Diogo Rincón during the winter transfer period.
 He found immediate success, most notably with an away win against Panathinaikos in February, with the Athens club leading the league table at the time.

 His notable results in Greece, despite his short stay at the club, coupled with his trademark managerial style, led popular Dutch magazine Voetbal International to give him the nickname of "Koning van Kavala" (King of Kavala).
 On 2 April 2010, de Mos resigned from his position as manager, allegedly after disputes with the club owner.